tarmstrong/tarmstrong.github.io/content/post/professional-engineering-history.md

 So, with all that out of the way, what would it look like to regulate software engineers like me?

-For starters, I like Mike Hoye's [blog post](http://exple.tive.org/blarg/2016/10/12/minimum-viable-basic-human-decency/) on the bare minimum developers of social software should do to protect and support their users and his much longer post on [how software affects your everyday freedoms](http://exple.tive.org/blarg/2016/08/29/free-as-in-health-care/) and why this is such a different issue than the notion of software freedom that the Free Software Foundation pushes [^fsf].
+For starters, I like Mike Hoye's [blog post](http://exple.tive.org/blarg/2016/10/12/minimum-viable-basic-human-decency/) on the bare minimum developers of social software should do to protect and support their users and his much longer post on [how software affects your everyday freedoms](http://exple.tive.org/blarg/2016/08/29/free-as-in-health-care/) and why this is such a different issue than the notion of software freedom that the Free Software Foundation pushes.

 The ACM has published a [code of ethics](https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct) that contains passages like: